TechWorksHub/best-practice-guide/source/cookbook.rst

 As we discussed  previously, while AI is a powerful tool in many applications, it may not be immediately appropriate for the problem you are trying to solve.
 This step requires you to enumerate and assess what available alternative approaches to solving the problem, and how they compare to an AI solution.
+This isn’t intended as a deep dive into the details and risks of your prospective systems, but a high level check that this engineering approach is right for you.

 This step is fairly short, and to complete it, you simply need to list the viable approaches to solving your problem (including the AI approach), and compare them.
-Don’t forget to include both solutions that might not take a data driven approach, or those that use data without what most would consider learning, for example, heuristics.
+This should include solutions that might not take a data driven approach, as well as data driven approaches that don’t use learning, for example, heuristic based approaches.
 The choice of how to compare these will be dictated by your use case, but you’re likely to want to consider the following:

 * What are the financial burdens of each case?